Gardeners are masters at reusing and recycling almost everything, even banana peels in garden, as part of their day-to-day gardening practices.

 Make sure when pouring this tea out that you only get it around the base of the plants, too.
 The calcium content in the banana peel may scorch fruits and leaves.

-You can also make a powder from banana peels, too.
+You can also make a powder from banana peels.
 Simply bake your banana peels until dry and crispy, then run them through a coffee grinder (or food processor) until they are a fine powder.
 This usually takes 20-ish minutes at 350 degrees.
-You’re looking for a paper-like dryness.
+You’re looking for a dried banana peel texture similar to paper-like dryness.

-Using this powder is easy.
+Using banana peels in garden as a powder is simple.
 Sprinkle the powder around the base of the plant and gently work it into the soil.
 Water immediately after.
 This will feed for 10-24 days depending on the size of the plant.
 I usually recommend this for seedlings and young plants that are just starting to get their buds.
 This helps feed them over a longer-term than banana peel tea and keeps you from accidentally overwatering.

 Waste Not